rust-lang/rust/src/doc/rustc/src/platform-support.md

 `x86_64-unknown-linux-musl` | 64-bit Linux with MUSL
 [`x86_64-unknown-netbsd`](platform-support/netbsd.md) | NetBSD/amd64

-## Tier 2 without Host Tools
+### Tier 2 without Host Tools

-Tier 2 targets can be thought of as "guaranteed to build".
-The Rust project builds official binary releases of the standard library (or, in some cases, only the `core` library) for each tier 2 target, and automated builds ensure that each tier 2 target can be used as build target after each change.
-Automated tests are not always run so it's not guaranteed to produce a working build, but tier 2 targets often work to quite a good degree and patches are always welcome!
-For the full requirements, see [Tier 2 target policy](target-tier-policy.md#tier-2-target-policy) in the Target Tier Policy.
+Tier 2 targets without host tools are targets that can not be used to build Rust code.
+It can only execute code that was built on a target with host tools, compiled for this target.

 The `std` column in the table below has the following meanings: